 It is very reminiscent of Collins’ books (the setting takes place in the future, the weaker members of society are being oppressed by the more powerful members, a strong heroine is chosen by fate to represent the change for her oppressed people), but it definitely has its own thing going on.
 Where as HG was purely science fiction with a huge emphasis on the dystopian genre, The Red Queen has a significant fantasy element mixed in with the futuristic dystopian feel.
 So much so that sometimes you forget that it’s supposed to be futuristic because of all the fantasy lingo that’s going on.
 You might not think that would work, but strangely it does!

-I will admit that at first Mare, our main character, rubbed me the wrong way.
-I felt like she was written a little too angry, kind of like I was being force fed her hatred.
-Maybe it’s because I was comparing her to Katniss who I think was a better character overall, but either way I ended up liking her character along the way.
-She starts off so tough that you think that she is going to one of those girls won’t ever admit that they were wrong purely out of pride.
-So it’s refreshing to see her know when she’s beat and use her head to make the best out of a bad situation.
+I will admit that at first Mare (our main character) rubbed me the wrong way.
+I felt like she was written a little too angry.
+I felt like I was being force-fed her hatred.
+Over time, her personality seemed to mellow out to a degree and I ended up liking her along the way.
+She starts off so tough that you think that she is going to one of those girls who won’t ever admit that they were wrong purely out of pride.
+That changes when you see her using her head to make the best out of a bad situation, especially when she knows she’s been beat.
 I gave The Red Queen four solid stars.
 While I don’t think it’s anywhere good enough to earn five stars, the story had me hooked and the intrigue of the world that Aveyard created was fascinating.